jkubis96/JBioSeqTools/README.md

 <br />

 Columns explanation:
-* RNAi_name - name added by algorithms w toku szukania i predykcji
+* RNAi_name - name added by algorithms in the course of searching and predicting RNAi's
 * RNAi_seq - the sequence of RNAi (reverse-complementary to a sequence that should be silenced)
 * target - name of the targeted sequence
 * e-value (expect value) - the probability of finding the observed alignment or a better one by random chance